andy-chiodi/smoke_planner_cansac_reanalysis_d03/README.md

 # smoke_planner_cansa_Reanalysis_d03

-Collection of (primarily) Python and PyFerret scripts that process CANSAC Reanalysis domain 03 (d03) netcdf output into AirFire Smoke Planner JSON format.
+Collection of Python and PyFerret scripts that process CANSAC Reanalysis domain 03 (d03) netcdf output into AirFire Smoke Planner JSON format.

 ## Preliminary notes

--PyFerret installation notes can be found here: [https://github.com/NOAA-PMEL/PyFerret/blob/master/README.md]  The Anaconda/Miniconda installation approach is recommended for Linux.
+PyFerret and Python > 3.6 must be installed.
+PyFerret installation notes can be found here: https://github.com/NOAA-PMEL/PyFerret/blob/master/README.md
+The Anaconda/Miniconda installation approach is recommended for Linux.
+Installing by this method will automatically create a suitable Python environment.

-With miniconda installed, execute the following command on the terminal to install `pyferret` as well as `ferret_datasets` into conda:
+The following excerpts are from the PyFerret Readme: With miniconda installed, execute the following command on the terminal to install `pyferret` as well as
+`ferret_datasets` into conda:
 ```shell
 conda create -n FERRET -c conda-forge pyferret ferret_datasets --yes